SoftUni/Programming-Basics-Book-JS-EN/chapter-06-nested-loops-exam-problems.md

 # Chapter 6.2.
-Nested loops – exam problems
+Nested loops – Exam Problems

 In the previous chapter, we introduced **nested loops** and how to use them for **drawing** various kinds of **figures on the console**.
 We've learned how to print figures with different sizes, establishing suitable logic construction by using **single and nested `for`** loops in combination with different calculations and program logic: